mayankpathak10/agv_navigation/ReadMe.md

 ## How to build
 < will be updated >

+## Demo
+< will be updated >

 ## How to run
-< will be updated >
+< will be updated>

 ## Testing
 < will be updated >
+#### Code coverage
+< will be updated >

 ## Doxygen Documentation
 < will be updated >

+## Known issues and Bugs
+< will be updated >

+## Other API and dependencies
+< will be updated >

+## Recording a Bag file
+< will be updated >

 ## About Authors
-Bhargav Dandamudi: Graduate Student in M.Eng., Robotics, working as Teaching Assitant of Grad.
+__Bhargav Dandamudi:__ Graduate Student in M.Eng., Robotics, working as Teaching Assitant of Grad.
 Level Robotics Course.
 I am intrested to pursue career in Computer vision, planning and Medical Robotics related field.

-Mayank Pathak: Graduate Student in M.Eng., Robotics, working as Research Assistant in Sensors and Actuators Lab in the University of Maryland, College Park.
+__Mayank Pathak:__ Graduate Student in M.Eng., Robotics, working as Research Assistant in Sensors and Actuators Lab in the University of Maryland, College Park.
 I am interested to pursue career in the field of Computer Vision and Machine Learning.

 ## License
 MIT License